garycarlyle/TVShow/README.md

 * API.
 It's simple: TVShow uses the YTS and The Movie Database APIs, same ones that Popcorn Time uses.

 ## How do I compile the solution?
-* Just open the .sln with VS 2013+ and right-click on the solution, click "Enable NuGet Package Restore" and run F5.
+* Just open the .sln with VS 2013+, right-click on the solution, click "Enable NuGet Package Restore" and run F5.